 No groundwater treatment technologies, other than natural attenuation, would be implemented with these alternatives.
-Groundwater that is withdrawn during gradient control under Alternative 3 could be treated to meet applicable discharge requirements, if necessary.
+Groundwater extracted to maintain gradient control under Alternative 3 could be treated to meet applicable discharge requirements, if necessary.
 Treatment technologies are not expected to be necessary for the corrective measure alternatives evaluated.
 However, if groundwater data demonstrates that attenuation is not occurring as expected, treatment technologies will be reconsidered.